JamesSupagit/MEGA640/README.md

 # MEGA640
-This code for final exam //Tools Subject
+These code for final exam //Tools Subject